 - Watch your child at all times.
-Always let your child's nurse or another member of the care team know if you are leaving the room. - Keep crib and bed siderails up, and make sure they are locked. - Keep the bed at its lowest position to the ground. - If you do not know how the bed controls on the siderails work, Please Speak Up! and ask the care team to show you. - Make sure your child always sleeps in the hospital bed.
-Do not allow your child to sleep on the couch or in a chair. - Have your child wear shoes or non-skid socks each time he gets out of bed.
-If you do not have any, Please Speak Up! and ask the care team for some. - Please do not allow your child to: - Play with any medical equipment, such as monitors. - Ride on I.V. poles. - Run in the hallway. - Climb on furniture. - Tell your child's nurse right away if your child falls.
+Always let your child's nurse or another member of the care team know if you are leaving the room. - Keep crib and bed siderails up.
+Make sure they are locked in place. - Keep the bed at its lowest position to the ground. - If you do not know how the bed controls on the siderails work, Please Speak Up! and ask the care team to show you. - Make sure your child always sleeps in the hospital bed.
+Do not allow your child to sleep on the couch or in a chair. - Have your child wear shoes or non-skid socks each time they get out of bed.
+If you do not have any, Please Speak Up! and ask the care team for some. - Please do not allow your child to: - Play with or on medical equipment. - Ride on I.V. poles. - Run in the hallway. - Play or climb on furniture. - Tell your child's nurse right away if your child falls.